open-telemetry/opentelemetry-js/THREAT_MODEL.md

 their TypeScript types and documentation is not covered by this threat model.
 Scenarios that rely on passing incorrect types, calling internal or undocumented APIs, or otherwise violating the API contract are not considered vulnerabilities.

-### Resource Exhaustion from Export Destinations

-If a configured collector or backend sends responses large enough to impact performance, this is not a vulnerability.
-Export destinations are trusted.

 ### Environment Variable Manipulation